ReVanced/revanced-discussions/README.md

-# 💡 ReVanced Suggestions
+# 💡 ReVanced Discussions

-### 🔧 Moved to GitHub organization discussions
+This repository is used to host organization level discussions [here](https://github.com/orgs/revanced/discussions).

-This repository is now archived.
-New suggestions should be submitted [here](https://github.com/orgs/revanced/discussions) along with other discussions.